 - Learning is only feasible in a probabilistic way.
 We don't insist on using any particular probability distribution, or even on knowing what distribution is used.
-However, whatever distribution we use for generating the samples, we must also use when we evaluate how well g approximates the unknown target function f. - The hypothesis g is not fixed ahead of time before generating the data, because which hypothesis is selected to be g depends on the data. - We can predict something useful outside the training set $\mathcal{D}$ using only $\mathcal{D}$ .
+However, whatever distribution we use for generating the samples, we must also use when we evaluate how well g approximates the unknown target function f. - The hypothesis g is not fixed ahead of time before generating the data, because which hypothesis is selected to be g depends on the data. - nypothesis is selected to be g depends on the data.

+We can predict something useful outside the training set \mathcal{D} using only \mathcal{D} .
 The bigger the training set, the less likely that there will be real-world data that fall outside of it and the better g will perform.